 I used the instructions and template provided by Christie at This heart of mine, which can be found here.
 Christie made her party hats for zoo animals, but the template and instructions worked well for our dinos, too.
 It is also easy to scale if needed.

 Apart from the Triceratops (who had horns to help), the dinosaurs had difficulty keeping the hats on.
 I quickly added some string (a dot of glue on each side of the hat) and tied them under the chins and the hats were fine.

 Then it was just a case of finding spots for the dinos so that they had the most impact for our dinosaur-themed birthday party!

 Rainbow colours are a great help when throwing a dinosaur-themed birthday party for a girl.

 As you have probably seen from various recipe photos, we already had a table cloth with the rainbow coloured polka dots.
 We coupled those with some IKEA plastic plates and cups, which we also already owned.
-The current version is these.
+You can find a similar plastic dinnerware set here.

 For safety, we added some bright striped straws to the mix We have a lot of wasps around at the moment.
 To avoid anyone

 There are a lot of food ideas for dinosaur-themed birthday parties and it doesn’t matter whether the guest of honour is a girl or boy.
 We went with what we had already arranged (cake and barbeque) and made up appropriate names for some of the foods.
 We had:

 - Herbivore snacks – vegetable sticks (capsicum, carrots, cucumber and snow peas)